-From the idea to the product – the founder explains his start-up (KfW Group/n-tv).
-This video is only avaiable in German.
+Video: From the idea to the product – the founder explains his start-up (KfW Group/n-tv).
+This video is only available in German.

-Uwe D’Agnone brings a sheet of paper with him to the conference table.
-The paper is quite thick and wavy, and you can see small green specks in it.
-It all started with this sheet of paper, created on a traditional paper sieve.
-It was the first attempt at turning an idea into a new product.
+Uwe D’Agnone kept the piece of paper that started it all.
+It is quite thick and wavy, and you can see small green specks in it.
+This sheet of paper, made on a traditional paper sieve, was the first attempt at turning an idea into a new product.
 It was the first piece of grass paper the businessman made together with a paper maker from Rheinbach.
-That was six years ago now.
-Mr D’Agnone keeps this sheet of paper like a treasure in his office in Hennef's industrial district, about 20 kilometres from Bonn.
+That was eight years ago.
+It bears no resemblance to today’s paper quality – that’s how much progress Creapaper has made.

 Not so long ago, people prophesied that paper would disappear.
 E-books and tablets were taking over the world and buzzwords like “paperless office” were making the rounds.
-And sure enough, noticeably less paper is being used today to print magazines, newspapers or books.
+And sure enough, noticeably less paper is being used to print magazines, newspapers and books.
 Nevertheless, per-capita consumption has been strongly increasing for years.
-This is primarily due to the boom in online business.
+This is primarily due to the enormous boom in online business.
 All the products purchased in large numbers on the Internet also have to be packaged, of course.
-More than five million packages are shipped every day in Germany.
+These developments are happening quickly: more than ten million packages are shipped every day in Germany.
+In just two years, the number has more or less doubled.
 So paper and cardboard will be needed for a long time to come.

 Continue reading below the gallery.